 Finding Your Beard Shape

 Since every beard is special, there is no one set of rules that applies to everyone.
-For year-round care, we’ve compiled here thoughts on shaping shorter, cooler beards and managing longer beards over time, too.
+For year-round care, we’ve compiled here thoughts on shaping shorter, cooler beards and managing longer

 “When I look at a face, I look at it as a landscape,” Accattato tells The Manual.
 “I’m looking at structure.
 I love to see the top of the cheekbones, and I like everything to be in proportion.
 I think if you have a very narrow face, a big heavy beard is kind of overpowering, but if you have a wider face, you can do a wider beard.
 Just keep it in proportion with your bone structure.”